vharg/FlowDIR/FlowDir instructions.md

 Finished
 ```

-<li> When FlowDir is finished, all of the figures along with the workspace containing all variables, will be saved into the `out/VolcanoName/X` folder.
+<li> When FlowDIR is finished, all of the figures along with the workspace containing all variables, will be saved into the `out/VolcanoName/X` folder.

 <br/>
 <img src="https://github.com/EllyTennant/FlowDir/blob/main/images/Shinmoedake_ex.png" width="800">